shailendra-official/shailendra-official/README.md

-I graduated with the bachelor degree of art, now pursuing Full-Stack Web Development course at Masai School.
+I graduated with the bachelor degree of art, now i joined Full-Stack Web Development course at Masai School.
 I'm passionate and enthusiastic about building new products that will solve some real time problems.

 ## Specialized in following Tech Stacks
 <!-- <h3 align="left">Languages and Tools:</h3> -->